jadjoubran/laravel5-angular-material-starter/readme.md

 Here's what I'm planning for the next versions:

-+ Add Angular boilerplate for Landing and Login
++ Add Angular Material boilerplate for Dashboard
-+ Add sample Material Design pages
++ Sample code for Tabs
 + Add sample UI Router conf that contains header and footer
 + Add Restangular
++ Host demo on github pages
 + Add sample Laravel APIs and call them using Restangular
 + Sample route authentication (via $localStorage)
 + Installer script that does everything
++ Material design custom theming

 ## Changelog

+### v1.1.1

++ Add Angular Material boilerplate for Landing
++ Sample code for Toast and Dialog
++ Disable Elixir success notifications
++ Add $localStorage (ngstorage) - will be used later on for sample authentication driver
++ Added basic ui-router for Landing

 ### v1.1.0